Confederate Memorial Gates in Mayfield

 The Confederate Memorial Gates in Mayfield are historical monuments at the entrances to Maplewood Cemetery in Mayfield, Kentucky.
 The monuments were the second monument in Mayfield established by the United Daughters of the Confederacy; the first being the Confederate Memorial in Mayfield in downtown Mayfield.
 The gates were the third choice for monuments, chosen mostly due to their relatively low cost.
 The UDC intended them to not only be a monument to the residents of Graves County who served the Confederate States of America, but also a civic improvement.

 Description

 The monuments are three pairs of stuccoed poured concrete gateposts, six in total, each.
-When closed. the main pair's gates read "The United Daughters of the Confederacy Memorial".
-The main pair have bronze plaques.
-The main pair of gateposts are each two feet wide and ten feet tall, with 27 feet between them.
-The center pair has no road between them; they are three feet wide, ten feet tall, and 285 feet away from the main gates.
-The third set are 330 feet away from the center gates, two feet wide and ten feet tall.
+When closed, the main pair's gates read, "THE UNITED DAUGHTERS OF THE CONFEDERACY / MEMORIAL".
+The main pair has bronze plaques.
+The left gatepost's plaque reads, "WORLD WAR / VETERANS / 1914 1918" and the right gatepost's plaque reads, "CONFEDERATE / VETERANS / 1861 1865".
+The main pair of gateposts is each two feet wide and ten feet tall, with 27 feet between them.
+The center pair of gateposts is each three feet wide, ten feet tall, and 285 feet away from the main gates.
+The third pair of gateposts is each two feet wide, ten feet tall, and 330 feet away from the center gates.